streamlit/streamlit/site/content/docs/installation.md

 This last command should open a new tab in your web browser.

-To finish up, we recommend you **spend a couple of minutes reading the contents of that tab,** since it is a great crash course on the most important Streamlit commands.
+The doc that just opened in that tab is actually really useful, and you'll likely be getting back to it every now and then for quick reference.
+So to finish up, we recommend you **take a minute to read that doc** since it is a great crash course on the most important Streamlit commands.

 Next, let's create our [first Streamlit report](/docs/tutorial/).